 All meetings this week tagged #project-alpha:

-Meetings longer than 30 minutes you haven't summarized yet:
+Meetings longer than 30 minutes that haven't been summarized:

 Both approaches work because the underlying data is the same: standard YAML frontmatter.
 Use Bases for quick visual browsing, Dataview for complex queries embedded in your project pages.
 Or both.